khirazo/cp4s-pm-exporter/README.md

   - You can change the Health Check Case creation interval (polling interval above is just to retrieve the latest data from the past closed Case and returns the same value until the new Case is created and the metrics are updated)
 - ./Dockerfile
   - No need to change basically
+- ./docker-compose.yml
+  - No need to change basically

-# Building the image
+# Running the exporter

-Run the following command on the same folder as the Dockerfile resides
+Run the following command on the same folder as the docker-compose.yml resides

-docker image build -t cp4s-pm-exporter:1.0.0 .
+docker compose up -d

 # Running the image